 Chris comes from a family of teachers, bricklayers and biologists.
 In 2004 he graduated from Montana State University with honors achieving a B.S. in Ecology and Evolution.
 During this time he began his studies of woodcraft, round-pole joinery, small dwellings, and urban ecology.
 Chris first came to Aprovecho in 2005 and has served the organization in the sustainable forestry and building departments.
 In addition to his administrative tasks, he coordinates the Natural Building Programs at Aprovecho, specifically the Natural Building Practicum and the Sustainable Shelter Workshop Series.
 Chris is also a member of the Steering Committee.

-After her time as an activist on the streets of New York City attending NYU for a photography degree, Rosemary Kirincic came to Aprovecho in 2006 to attend the Sustainable Living Skills program.
-Soon after Rosie became a co-directer and steering committee member of Aprovecho as well as outreach coordinator for the Sustainable Living Skills program.
+Rosie Kirincic came to Aprovecho in 2006 to attend the Sustainable Living Skills program.
+Rosie became a co-directer and steering committee member of Aprovecho in 2007 as well as a coordinator for the Permaculture Design Course and Sustainable Living Skills program.
 During her time at Aprovecho she has organized school groups and events as well as taught bread baking, soap-making, wine making and consensus building among other things.
+Currently she continues her steering committee work, whips up delicious food for the programs and manages the household and kitchen facilities.
 She lives and works at Aprovecho with her partner Chris Foraker and their daughter Raven.
-Rosie loves local foods and her greater community of Cottage Grove.
+Rosie loves local foods, her greater community of Cottage Grove, and all the best life has to offer.

 Mike was born in Roseburg Oregon.
 He received a BS from Willamette University in 1992.
 In 1997 he attended the Sustainable Living Skills Internship at Aprovecho.
 There he discovered the world of Appropriate Technology and found his life work.
 Since then he has been building improved cook stoves and conducting trainings in many resource deprived parts of the world.
 At home he is the international projects coordinator for the Aprovecho Research Center and teaches classes at Aprovecho on a wide range of appropriate technology subjects, including improved cook and heating stoves, composting toilets, solar and wood heated hot water systems, small scale hydroelectricity, bio diesel production and vegetable oil conversions….to name a few.